abdultalha0862/Full-Stack-Dev-Blogs/cmj6zye6x000002jsgfdsef6s.md

 ### Technical Learnings

-* Modern tools like **uv** change long-standing Python assumptions
+* Modern tools like **UV** change long-standing Python assumptions

 * Understanding virtual environment internals is useful for debugging

-* Proper WSL2 + systemd setup is critical for backend services
+* A proper WSL2 + systemd setup is critical for backend services

 ### Soft Learnings